 Step Two: Make the dough, using your favorite recipe or this one from AllRecipes.com.
 You can also skip this step and just use a loaf of frozen bread dough.
 (It takes about 3-4 hours to thaw) Both are delicious, but trust me when I tell you that the homemade crust is better (not to mention cheaper!)

 Mix in flour and olive oil per recipe, then let sit for 5-10 minutes.

 Step 3: While dough is resting, make sauce.
 We used one 15oz. can Muir Glen fire-roasted diced tomatoes, drained, mixed with 1 can tomato paste, and then added 1 teaspoon oregano, 1/2 teaspoon garlic powder, and 1/2 teaspoon onion powder.
-Princess insisted on adding the spices in order of prettiness.
+My daughter Maggie insisted on adding the spices in order of prettiness.

 Step 4: Spread out generous amounts of flour on the counter and work dough until it is no longer sticky.
 Divide dough into four equal parts, adding more flour as necessary, and roll out into round disks.
 Don’t make them too thick; they will puff up when cooked!

 Step 5: Gather all your ingredients close to the grill.

 Place oiled side down on grill.
 Close lid and cook for approximately 3-5 minutes, depending on how hot the grill is and how crispy you like your crust.